 First Release 1998 for PC in C++.

 Re-released in 2007 for PC and XBox 360 with XNA.

 Re-released in 2008 for the Web with Silverlight 2 (please see below).

 Re-released in 2010 for the Web with Silverlight 4.

 The XNA and original C++ versions are available for download at the Queen’s University Engineering Society website.

-As part of a demo, I ported Legend of the Greasepole to Silverlight, so now it can be enjoyed from the comfort of the web.
-With the release of Silverlight 4 in 2010, it is now also hardware-accelerated, so it performs pretty well (with a couple of foibles – the full PC version is a labour of love and definitely more polished).
+As part of a demo, I ported Legend of the Greasepole to Silverlight, so it could be enjoyed from the comfort of the web on Mac and PC.
+With the release of Silverlight 4 in 2010, it was hardware-accelerated, so it performed pretty well (with a couple of foibles – the full PC version is a labour of love and definitely more polished).
+RIP Silverlight.